Q42/TrelloScrum/README.markdown

 Setup
 -----

-TrelloScrum is a Chrome extension and you can install it via the Chrome Webstore.
+Scrum for Trello is a Chrome extension and you can install it via the Chrome Webstore.

 Or, clone this repository and load the TrelloScrum folder as an unpacked extension.